 To change multiple roles at one time, select the users' check boxes and point to Edit Role on the action bar.
 Select the check box in the header row to select all users.

 As an online instructor, your role is to facilitate the conversation and exchange of ideas on the discussion board.
 You need to ensure that students feel comfortable to share, while also monitoring responses and keeping everyone focused and on track.
 At the same time, you want to be careful not to dominate or impede the flow of the discussion.

 Occasionally, students may introduce inappropriate material for the class discussion.
 Depending on the maturity and sensitivity of the students in your course, you may need to review student posts for inappropriate content before sharing posts with the rest of the class.

 In a discussion forum, you can assign a user the role of moderator.
 A moderator reviews posts before they are added to a thread and appear in the discussion board.

 When you create a moderated forum, all posts to the forum are added to a moderation queue.
-A moderator reviews each post and does one of the following:
+A moderator reviews each post and performs one of the following actions:

 A moderator can delete, edit, and lock posts in a forum even if the forum does not use the moderation queue.

 You can choose to moderate a forum when creating it or by editing an existing forum.
 Only posts added after enabling forum moderation are available for review in the moderation queue.

 If you do not assign a moderator, the manager must take responsibility for approving posts in a moderated forum.